Exponentiable Grothendieck categories in flat Algebraic Geometry: Continuous linear categories and injective Grothendieck categories

-\begin{prop} A category is continuous if and only if it is a retract of a finitely accessible category (where functors preserve directed colimits). \end{prop} \begin{proof} Identical to \cite{anellejay18}[4.14].
-Their proof is entirely formal and the enrichment base $\Set$ plays evidently no role in the proof. \end{proof}
+\begin{prop} A linear category is continuous with a standard presentation if and only if it is a retract by functors preserving filtered colimits of a finitely accessible linear category $\Ind(\BBB)$ with $\BBB$ small. \end{prop} \begin{proof} One implication follows from the definition of standard presentation (\Cref{def:standardpresentation}).
+We proceed to prove the other implication following the arguments of \cite[Prop C.4.2.18]{elephant2}.

+Assume now that $\ca$ is a retract of a finitely accessible linear category $\Ind(\BBB)$ with $\BBB$ a small linear category.
+Then, by \Cref{prop:FirstCauchycompPresh}, we can conclude that $\ca$ is continuous.
+It remains to show that $\ca$ has a standard presentation, i.e. there exists a small subcategory $\AAA$ of $\ca$ and a functor $h: \ca \ra \Ind(\AAA)$ such that the composition